sahilseth/flowrdocs/source/rd/topics/to_flow.rst

 :func:`to_flow`

-this operates on a single sample basis
+Create flow objects

 Usage
 """"""""""""""""""
 ::

- to_flow(x, ...)
+ to_flow(x, def, grp_col, jobname_col, cmd_col, flowname, flow_run_path, submit = FALSE, platform, execute, qobj, ...)

 Arguments

 x
-    is a data.frame with jobnames and commands to run.
-See details for more on the format grp_col
+    path (char. vector) to flow_mat, a data.frame or a list. def
+    A flow definition table.
+Basically a table with resource requirements and mapping of the jobs in this flow grp_col
     column name used to split x (flow_mat).
-Default is *samplename* jobname_col

-cmd_col

-qobj
-    queue object, as returned by queue().
-Overrides one specified by platform
+Default: `samplename` jobname_col
+    column name with job names.
+Default: `jobname` cmd_col
+    column name with commands.
+Default: `cmd` flowname
+    name of the flow
+flow_run_path
+    Path to a folder.
+Main operating folder for this flow.
+Default it `getOption("flow_run_path")`. submit
+    Depreciated.
+Use submit_flow on flow object this function returns.
+TRUE/FALSE execute
+    Depreciated.
+Use submit_flow on flow object this function returns.
+TRUE/FALSE, an paramter to submit_flow() qobj
+    Depreciated.
+A object of class `queue <queue.html>`_.

 Description
 """"""""""""""""""

-this operates on a single sample basis
+Use a set of shell commands and flow definiton to create `flow <flow.html>`_ object.
 Details
 """"""""""""""""""

-subset the data.frame by sample and then supply to this function, if you want seperate flow for each sample.
+The parameter x can be a path to a flow_mat, or a data.frame (as read by read_sheet).
-flow_tab: as defined by x is a (minimum) three column matrix with: samplename, jobname, cmd
+This is a minimum three column matrix with: samplename<TAB>jobname<TAB>cmd

 Examples